Common preperiodic points for quadratic polynomials: Abstract

 \section{Abstract}

 Let $f_c(z) = z^2+c$ for $c \in \C$.
-We show there exists a uniform bound on the number of points in $\P^1(\C)$ that can be preperiodic for both $f_{c_1}$ and $f_{c_2}$ with $c_1\not= c_2$ in $\C$.
-The proof combines arithmetic ingredients with complex-analytic; we estimate an adelic energy pairing when the parameters lie in $\Qbar$, building on the quantitative arithmetic equidistribution theorem in \cite{FRL:equidistribution}, and we use distortion theorems in complex analysis to control the size of the intersection of distinct Julia sets.
-The proof is effective, and we provide explicit constants for each of the results.
+We show there exists a uniform upper bound on the number of points in $\P^1(\C)$ that can be preperiodic for both $f_{c_1}$ and $f_{c_2}$, for any pair $c_1\not= c_2$ in $\C$.
+The proof combines arithmetic ingredients with complex-analytic: we estimate an adelic energy pairing when the parameters lie in $\Qbar$, building on the quantitative arithmetic equidistribution theorem of Favre and Rivera-Letelier, and we use distortion theorems in complex analysis to control the size of the intersection of distinct Julia sets.
+The proofs are effective, and we provide explicit constants for each of the results.